gaetansels/windows-server-nerdnest-lab-1/documentation.md

 - a new admin for daily use
 - default user with minimum access

-first lets upgrade the password : on Administrator --> RMK (right mouse click) --> Reset Password
+First, let's upgrade the password: on Administrator --> RMK (right mouse click) --> Reset Password

 ![something](win_lab1_p7.png)